sleepy-juan/PoZangZee/documents/DP1_Needfinding.md

 * Users often call the recipient if an important email is not read.

 # Feedback of DP1.
 Needfinding
-Going through the whole feedback, quite a lot of people questioned about the details of the presentation.
+Overall Reflection: Going through the whole feedback, quite a lot of people questioned about the details of the presentation.
 For the efficient delivery of our presentation, we can concentrate on the points we thought are important from next time.
 A lot of people had an interest in the re-re-re emails and the comparison between Gmail and KAIST email.
 It was also nice to see people telling us the functions of Gmail we did not realize.
 There were also ideas that we had not thought about - such as mobile emails and visualizing the number of re’s.

 ## Feedback from Studio